bbauska/W3Cx-2of5/README.md

 <h4>list-style-type</h4>

 list-style-type governs the little list marker that is usually positioned to the left of any list item.
-For un-ordered lists (<ul>), there are several popular values: disc, circle, square, and none.
+For un-ordered lists (&lt;ul&gt;), there are several popular values: disc, circle, square, and none.

 ```